 - Analysis of Limelight Networks, Inc. v.
 Akamai Techs., Inc., holding a defendant may not be held liable for inducing infringement of a patent under 35 U.S.C. §271(b) when no one has directly infringed the patent under §271(a) or any other statutory provision

-- Revised discussion of the Bayh-Dole Act, governing transfer and allocation of intellectual property rights created with the involvement of the government, in light of the effect of the America Invents Act, adding recent case law and updates regarding revised Federal Acquisition Regulations relaxing U.S. government acquisition requirements of developments by foreign contractors
+- Revised discussion of the Bayh-Dole Act in light of the effect of the America Invents Act, adding recent case law and updates regarding revised Federal Acquisition Regulations relaxing U.S. government acquisition requirements of developments by foreign contractors

 - New section in the chapter on transfer of university and lab-owned technology regarding the status of congressional abrogation of state sovereign immunity after the Supreme Court’s Florida Prepaid decision and state legislative responses